 TameMyCerts supports an Audit-only mode, in which certificate requests get allowed regardless of the verification result.
 This helps by sharpending policies before applying them to existing deployments.
 If a certificate request would be denied in regular mode, TameMyCerts will log this to the event log of the certification authority to allow administrators further research.

-You enable Audit only mode by configuring the AuditOnly directive.
+You enable Audit only mode by configuring the AuditOnly

 AuditOnly>true</AuditOnly> <